310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% endbubble %}

 {% bubble Kanata %}
-Hehe, these kinds of things are sort of fun for me, though… Waah~ this is such pretty art.
+fufu, these kinds of things are sort of fun for me, though… waah~ this is such pretty art.

-Hrm, so how do I read this?
-Am I meant to follow the line of words?
-It is a little difficult…
+hrm, so how do i read this? am i meant to follow the line of words? it is a little difficult…

-Wow, so this is a manga…♪
+wow, so this is a manga…♪
 {% endbubble %}

 {% bubble Keito %}